 - Chop the nuts, set aside.

-- In a large bowl cream together the softened butter and 3/4 cup confectioners sugar with an electric mixer in a large bowl until smooth.
+- In a large bowl cream together the softened butter and 3/4 cup confectioners sugar with an electric mixer until smooth.
 Add the egg, almond extract, and vanilla extract.1/2 cup unsalted butter – softened, 1 large egg, room temperature, 3/4 cup confectioners sugar, 1/2 teaspoon almond extract, 1 teaspoon pure vanilla extract

 - In a separate bowl whisk together the all-purpose flour, salt, and baking powder.
 Stir in the chopped pecans.
-Add the dry ingredients to the butter and mix until just incorporated.
+Add the dry ingredients to the butter mixture and mix until just incorporated.
 Scraping down the bowl as needed.1 1/2 cups all-purpose flour, 1/4 teaspoon salt, 2 teaspoons baking powder, 4 oz pecans, finely chopped

-- Shape the dough into 1-inch balls and arrange on the prepared baking sheet spaced about 2 inches apart.
+- Shape the dough into 1-inch balls and place on the prepared baking sheet about 2 inches apart.

 - Remove from cookie sheet to a wire rack and allow to cool completely.

-- Spread the ¼ cup confectioners sugar in a shallow bowl.
+- Place 1/4 cup confectioners sugar in a shallow bowl.
 Roll the cooled cookies in the confectioner's sugar to coat.1/4 cup confectioners sugar

 Recipe inspired by allrecipes.com